HaraldNordgren/HaraldNordgren/README.md

 I'm passionate about open source and have contributed to a variety of projects.
 Here are some of my contributions:

-Sure, here's the list formatted as a markdown table, ordered by significance:

 | Project | Description | Language |
 | --- | --- | --- |
 | [![Git](https://img.shields.io/badge/-Git-f05032?logo=git&logoColor=white)](https://github.com/git/git/commits/master?author=HaraldNordgren) | **Highlighted Contribution**: Version control system | C |